 Your roof is the most exposed area of your home and it’s ability to protect you during a storm is tied to how well it was maintained.
 After the storm, you need to make sure that you get your roof checked and repaired by a professional roofing contractor as soon as possible.
 It is essential to have it repaired immediately otherwise the damage might grow bigger over the coming days.

 Storms and hurricanes are a devastating part of life and can be difficult to deal with.
 However, most of the risk that comes after a hurricane hits is unawareness.
-With the right know-how you should be able to get through the aftermath of a hurricane like hurricane Laura with no problem at all!
+With the right know-how, you should be able to get through the aftermath of a storm like Hurricane Laura with no problem at all.